 Palm Beach Gardens, FL 33418

-- A student must have a cumulative 3.4 grade point average in either high school or college to be eligible to apply.
+- A student must have a cumulative 3.4 or higher grade point average in either high school or college to be eligible to apply.

-- High School seniors will be evaluated on cumulative GPA (60% of ranking), ACT or SAT College Test Scores (30%) and extracurricular activities (10%).
+- High School seniors will be evaluated on cumulative GPA (60% of ranking), ACT and/or SAT College Test Scores (30%) and extracurricular activities (10%).

 - All college credit whether earned at high school or college level applies to college review and counts towards the cumulative GPA.